ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

 ..	image:: ./images_javascope/gui1.png

-1. First, press the button 1 in order to connect your scope to the UltraZohm.
+1. First, press the ``connect`` button (1) in order to connect your scope to the UltraZohm.

-2. You will see some moving signs at 2, if the connection was successful.
+2. You will see some moving signs at (2), if the connection was successful.

-3. The JavaScope will be initialized by pressing the button 3.
+3. The JavaScope will be initialized by pressing ``initialize scope`` (3).

-4. At next, press the button 4 in order to run the scope.
+4. At next, press the ``Run/Stop`` button (4) in order to run the scope.

 5. Go to the ``Setup Scope`` panel and press ``sendSelectData (all)`` to get the pre-selected values from the drop-down menus on the scope.
+For changing the entries of the drop-down menus, see ``Customizing`` section.

 6. In the time based scope it is possible to debug up to 20 values by receiving data from the ISR (R5 processor).

 7. In the ``SlowData`` table it is possible to debug an almost endless number of values by receiving data from the ISR (R5 processor).
 However, this variables share one frame and are transfered in a chain.
 As more values are displayed, as longer it takes until they are updated.
+For changing the entries in the slow data table see ``Customizing`` section.

 Description of the buttons and pages